HUGE-Bench: A Benchmark for High-Level UAV Vision-Language-Action Tasks: Experiments

 \subsection{Baselines}

-The HL-VLA task requires both strong vision--language understanding and reliable spatial perception.
-We therefore evaluate the performance of representative state-of-the-art VLA models on HUGE-Bench.
-Specifically, we select OpenVLA\cite{kim2024openvla}, $\pi_{0}$~\cite{pi2025pi0}, $\pi_{0.5}$~\cite{pi2025pi05}, and FastVLM\cite{vasu2025fastvlm} as our baselines, as they cover a trade-off between general-purpose capability and efficiency.
-For FastVLM, we use FastVLM to efficiently encode visual and language inputs into hidden states, and we append $\pi_{0}$'s action expert--initialized from $\pi_{0}$--to predict actions.
+The HL-VLA task requires strong vision--language understanding, reliable spatial perception, and memory over multi-stage execution.
+We therefore evaluate representative state-of-the-art VLA models on HUGE-Bench, including OpenVLA~\cite{kim2024openvla}, $\pi_{0}$~\cite{pi2025pi0}, $\pi_{0.5}$~\cite{pi2025pi05}, and FastVLM~\cite{vasu2025fastvlm}.
+These baselines cover a trade-off between general-purpose capability and efficiency.
+For FastVLM, we use FastVLM to efficiently encode visual and language inputs into hidden states, and append $\pi_{0}$'s action expert, initialized from $\pi_{0}$, to predict actions.

+We additionally evaluate MemoryVLA, an OpenVLA-based baseline with implicit memory, to examine whether memory improves long-horizon HL-VLA execution.
+To study multimodal spatial perception, we also include a depth-aware $\pi_{0.5}$ baseline, which encodes depth maps as additional visual observations.

 Following prior work~\cite{wang2025uavflow}, we provide the model with visual observations from two time steps: the first frame of the trajectory and the current frame.
 This two-frame input is intended to help the model infer the agent's relative position and progress in 3D space.
 To ensure a fair comparison, all baselines are evaluated under the same input format and protocol on HUGE-Bench.
 Additional details on the models, training procedures, and implementation settings are provided in the Appendix.